rb-builder/rishabh.github.io/_posts/distributed-systems/2025-05-02-the-byzantine-generals-problem.md

 </tbody>
 </table>

-Since the network is unreliable it is impossible for General A to tell if the message is delivery and then lost, or message was not delivered.
+Since the **network is unreliable it is impossible** for General A to tell if the message is delivery and then lost, or message was not delivered.
 ![ The two generals problem ](/assets/distributed%20system/consensus/Distributed%20Consensus-the%20Two%20Generals%20Problem.drawio.png)

-### **Thought Experiment**
+### **Brainstorm on possible options**
 What protocol should the two generals use to agree on a plan ?
-1. If general A attack irrespective of acknowledgement received ?
+1. If general A attack irrespective of acknowledgement received.
 General A can try to send lots of messages to increase the probability that one will reach the other general.
 If all messages are lost, the general A's army will go on attack alone.

-2. General A only attacks if positive response from general B is received?
+2. General A only attacks if positive response from general B is received.
 Now General A is saved, but General B does not know if the ack is received by general A. The situation is reversed and the same problem is shifted to general B.

 ### Learnings from this thought experiment
 **The core problem** is no matter how many messages are exchanged, generals cannot be certain of co-ordination.